magicmonkey/lifxjs/Protocol.md

  * Bytes 33 - 35:  Always zeroes.
  * Bytes 36 - 37:  The "hue" (ie the colour).
 It wraps around at 0xff 0xff back
                    to 0x00 0x00 which is a primary red colour.
- * Bytes 38 - 39:  Always 0xff 0xff.
+ * Bytes 38 - 39:  Always 0xff 0xff (saturation?).
  * Bytes 40 - 41:  The "luminance" (ie the brightness).
- * Bytes 42 - 43:  Unknown, but these seem to always be 0xac 0x0d.
+ * Bytes 42 - 43:  The colour temperature (ie the "white colour")
  * Bytes 44 - 45:  Unknown, but these seem to be zeroes.
  * Bytes 46 - 47:  On/off - 0xffff means on, and 0x0000 means off.
  * Bytes 48 - end: The name of the bulb as set by the iPhone app.